My Mother’s Love of Christ and Fear of Me: Releasing the pain of Distrust

 It didn’t take long for me to learn that there would be no discussion, no sharing, no alternative ideas or discourse, or I would get “Bible-thumped”.

-So, in order to avoid that unpleasantry, I simply kept my mouth shut and let them have their assuredness, and lack of mystery or thoughtful questioning… at least most of the time.
+So, in order to avoid that unpleasantry, I simply kept my mouth shut and let them have their assuredness and lack of mystery or thoughtful questioning—at least most of the time.

-Sometimes though, I would fail if I thought there might be an opportunity to share something from my world that was also in theirs if it might bridge the divide between us.
+If I thought there might be an opportunity to share something from my world that was also in theirs—something that might bridge the divide between us—I would foolishly open my mouth.
+Sadly, it was always downhill from there (in a bad way).

 The drivel